Godzilla (1954 film)

-Godzilla (ゴジラ, Gojira) is a 1954 Japanese kaiju film directed and co-written by Ishirō Honda, with special effects by Eiji Tsuburaya.
-Produced and distributed by Toho Co., Ltd., it is the first film in the Godzilla franchise.
-The film stars Akira Takarada, Momoko Kōchi, Akihiko Hirata, and Takashi Shimura, with Haruo Nakajima and Katsumi Tezuka as Godzilla.
-In the film, Japan's authorities deal with the sudden appearance of a giant monster, whose attacks trigger fears of nuclear holocaust during post-war Japan.
+Godzilla (ゴジラ, Gojira) is a 1954 Japanese epic kaiju film directed and co-written by Ishirō Honda, with special effects by Eiji Tsuburaya.
+Produced and distributed by Toho, it is the first film in the Godzilla franchise.
+The film stars Akira Takarada, Momoko Kōchi, Akihiko Hirata, Takashi Shimura, with Haruo Nakajima and Katsumi Tezuka as Godzilla.
+In the film, Japan's authorities deal with the sudden appearance of a giant monster, whose attacks trigger fears of nuclear holocaust in post-war Japan.

 Godzilla entered production after a Japanese-Indonesian co-production collapsed.
-Tsuburaya originally proposed for a giant octopus before the filmmakers decided on a dinosaur-inspired creature.
+Tsuburaya originally proposed a giant octopus before the filmmakers decided on a dinosaur-inspired creature.
 Godzilla pioneered a form of special effects called suitmation in which a stunt performer wearing a suit interacts with miniature sets.
 Principal photography ran 51 days, and special effects photography ran 71 days.